-To what extent are environmental concerns taken into account in both macro- and microeconomic terms?
+To what extent are environmental concerns effectively taken into account in both macroand microeconomic terms?

-"Sustainability" here assesses the extent to which specific forms of market failure such as externalization of costs, inadequate time horizons or exclusion from market processes are avoided or restrained.
+"Sustainability" here assesses the extent to which specific forms of market failure, such as externalization of costs or inadequate time horizons are avoided or restrained by environmental regulation.
 Bear in mind that a deeply ingrained awareness of the environment or nature in society may serve as a functional equivalent.